1:18 Jaguar C-Type #18 24h Le Mans Winner 1953 Rolt/Hamilton #1006/1500 CMC M-195 - pre-owned

 Description

-Model description:
+Model Description:

-- Foldable and lockable hood
+- Hinged and lockable engine hood

 - Torsion bar suspension in longitudinal arrangement